KISS-UI/kiss-ui/README.md

   * External Crates: 10 (1 local but pulled from Crates.io)
   * External Native Libs: ~5 (installed on most Linux distros/external on Windows, Mac)

-Enabling visual styles on Windows
+Enabling Visual Styles on Windows
 ---------------------------------
 Since Rust/Cargo currently do not support adding resource items to executables, Windows XP and later need an external manifest file to enable visual styles in KISS-UI applications.
 Otherwise the visual style will be Windows Classic.